Search

 Signs of Sex Addiction

 At its core, sex addiction is an intimacy disorder characterized by specific behaviors.
-Signs of sex addition include:
+Signs of sex addiction include:

 • Thinking so frequently about sexual acts or fantasies that interferes with daily responsibilities